wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 ```

+For the purposes of this tutorial, look at an example plugin.

 The plugin registers a shortcode, which fetches a list of posts and displays the post title of each post whenever the shortcode is used.
 The post_fetcher class handles the fetching of the posts.

 Testing the shortcode on a page, you can see that it works as expected when running PHP 7.4.

 ## How to test for PHP version compatibility

 There are a few ways to test for PHP version compatibility, which require different combinations of newer PHP versions and installation of various tools.
-For the purposes of this tutorial, we will look at three possible methods, each with their own pros and cons.
+For the purposes of this tutorial, we will look at two possible methods, each with their own pros and cons.

 ### Manual compatibility testing